 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Ochopee is worth considering.

-The per capita income in Ochopee in 2022 was $31,344, which is lower middle income relative to Florida, and middle income relative to the rest of the US.
-This equates to an annual income of $125,376 for a family of four.
-Ochopee also has one of the higher rates of people living in poverty in the nation, with 31.25% of its population below the federal poverty line.
+The per capita income in Ochopee in 2022 was $31,369, which is lower middle income relative to Florida, and middle income relative to the rest of the US.
+This equates to an annual income of $125,476 for a family of four.
+However, Ochopee contains both very wealthy and poor people as well.

 Ochopee is an extremely ethnically-diverse town.
 The people who call Ochopee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ochopee residents report their race to be White.
 Ochopee also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 43.75% of the town’s residents.
-Important ancestries of people in Ochopee include English, German, Yugoslavian, Other West Indian, and West Indian.
+People of Hispanic or Latino origin account for 26.92% of the town’s residents.
+Important ancestries of people in Ochopee include English, Jamaican, German, British, and Scottish.

 The most common language spoken in Ochopee is English.
 Other important languages spoken here include Spanish and German/Yiddish.